GeoNode/data-docker/README.rst

 Data persistence strategies
 ---------------------------

-The most commonly used approches in `Docker`_ are :ref:`data volumes` and :ref:`data volume containers` which essentially create a file system data volume rather than a dedicated data volume container.
+The most commonly used approches in `Docker`_ are `Data volumes`_ and `Data volume containers`_ which essentially create a file system data volume rather than a dedicated data volume container.

 .. _Docker: https://www.docker.com/technologies/overview